KurtGrunsky/hist3812-example-repo-for-artifact/paradata/bibliography.md

 Include any materials that you've used - including tutorials, blog posts, videos, whatever.
 If you used it, consulted it, or it caused you to think about what you were doing, cite it.

 use harvard author-date style.

+Latour, Bruno, and A. Lowe (2011).
+The Migration of the Aura - or How to Explore the Original Through Its Facsimiles.
+In: T. Bartscherer and R. Coover, ed., *Switching Codes.
+Thinking Through Digital Technology in the Humanities and the Arts*, University of Chicago Press, pp. 275-297.